Infill planes old and new

 CAD layout of an infill handplane

-CAD drawings allow me to iterate designs rapidly and lock in the profile, mouth position, and mechanical clearances before any metal is cut.
+CAD drawings allow me to iterate designs rapidly and test out variants in profile and clearances before any metal is cut.
 From these drawings, depending on the project, I can create shop drawings for reference at the bench, or send parts out for rough cutting on a laser or CNC.

 1. CAD pattern and proportions step